So you think you know how to wash your hands.

-A study earlier this year by the U.S. Department of Agriculture found that most of us don’t wash our hands correctly as we prepare food in the kitchen.
+A recent study by the U.S. Department of Agriculture found that most of us don’t wash our hands correctly 97 percent of the time when preparing food.

 The biggest problem?
 Not washing long enough.
 You need to rub for at least 20 seconds.